Mideast airlines halt Qatar flights as Gulf crisis escalates

 Saudi Arabia banned Qatar Airways from flying to the kingdom, or using its airspace, starting Tuesday.
 And all Saudi carriers were banned, with immediate effect, from flying to Doha.

-The UAE government said it's closing its airspace and seaports for Qataris and "banning all Qatari means of transportation."
+The UAE said it was closing its airspace and seaports for Qataris and "banning all Qatari means of transportation."

+Gulf Air, the national carrier of Bahrain, said its Doha service would also be suspended until further notice.

 Qatar Airways, the country's flag carrier, didn't respond to requests seeking comment.